 Not only did Romans live here, the Arabs built their streets and alleys in the 11th and 12th centuries, but Evora was also the residence of some Portuguese kings, a point of convergence for renowned artists, supported by Portugal’s reigning patronage and dynasty.

-This day includes a personalized visit to a winery in Alentejo, region of good wines, our winery will be Ervideira where in addition to the visit to the Winery and personalized explanation, from grapes reception during the harvest to the bottling line, then the tasting of white, rosé and red wines, accompanied with regional products such as; Alentejo bread, sheep’s cheese, sausages, fruit compote and toast with olive oil and oregano.
+This we can include a visit to a winery in Alentejo, region of good wines, our winery will be Ervideira where in addition to the visit to the Winery and personalized explanation, from grapes reception during the harvest to the bottling line, then the tasting of white, rosé and red wines.

 A region that produces unique wines, this in a region of hot and dry climate, being essential to use water drip system in the vineyard, with soils and reliefs a very sunny area that allows a perfect ripening of the grapes.

 The Alentejo is practically a flat region, that produces white wines that are generally soft, slightly acid and with aromas of tropical fruits, while the red wines are full-bodied, rich in tannins and with aromas of wild and red fruits.

 On the fourth day of our Itinerary 9 days in Portugal, we will leave Lisbon, being our first visit to the Templar´s land Tomar.

 Being the oldest part of the city (Medieval) oriented at cardinal points in cross, with a convent in each of its extremities, and in the center the main square “Praça da República”, with the Igreja Matriz to the west the castle hill and the Convent of Christ.